sciencepal/dockers/hadoop_hive_spark_docker/README.md

 For Spark: Choose Spark version > 2.0 from here https://archive.apache.org/dist/spark/

 **Update: Added pyspark support by installing python 2.7** ...
-Change to your default python version in hadoop Dockerfile
+Change to your default python version in spark Dockerfile